amcgail/academic-website/content/home/about.md

 [interests]
   interests = [
     "Computational Social Science",
+    "Networked Game Theory",
     "Agent Based Modeling",
-    "Language and Culture"
-  ]
+    "Evolution of Language and Culture",
+    "Statistical Mechanics as Applied to Social Systems" ]

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Bachelor in Mathematics and Physics" institution = "Purdue University" year = 2014
+  course = "B.S. in Mathematics and Physics" institution = "Purdue University" year = 2014